ageneric/conversion-calculator/readme.md

 ## Data

-This program defines DigitCollection(), wrapping an array of integer digits and providing conversion methods.
+This program defines `DigitValue` to represent an array of integer digits, providing conversion methods to different bases and numeric systems.

 Negative numeric values are specified with the polarity property (1 for negative, 0 for positive).
-This is equivalent to the "sign bit" of a sign-and-magnitude binary number.
+This is equivalent to the "sign bit" of a sign-and-magnitude binary number. -0 is invalid.

 Binary coded decimal is represented using `base=DECIMAL, wrap_point=HEXADECIMAL` (not `BINARY`).
 Use the `.pad_to_bytes()` method to return the number as binary.

-Perform addition for place-value numbers using `DigitCollection() + DigitCollection() -> DigitCollection()`.

 ## Program Use

-The program can be run in a limited, text-based mode by running main.py.
+May be run as a text-based demo by running main.py, or by running digit.py in an interactive Python console (ie. the IDLE shell).
-There is also a Flask web app included.
-Use Flask with FLASK_APP = run_app.py.
+There is a Flask web app included.
+Use Flask with environment variable `FLASK_APP` set to `run_app.py`.

-Alternatively, running digit.py in an interactive Python console (ie. the IDLE shell) will give access to all core functionality.
+Note: the intention of this project is to demonstrate computational methods for conversion, rather than being a general-purpose and efficient library.
+However, digit.py is technically usable as its own module - make sure to include constants.py and disable working with `USE_WORKING = False`.